 The five main warning signs of mental illness are as follows:

 - Anger or sadness that lasts a long time.

 - Mood swings that are out of control.

 - Significant changes in eating or sleeping habits.

-When you have depression you have an overwhelming sense of being sad without necessarily having a reason to be sad.
-It may feel like something that comes from a kind of emptiness or heavy-mindedness that has been lingering on for some time, and which one can not put a finger on when it began and you start to think that there is no end to it this overwhelming feeling.
+When you have depression, you are constantly unhappy, even if you have no reason to be.
+It may feel like a lingering sense of emptiness or heavy-headedness that you can't pinpoint when it started, and you begin to believe that there is no end in sight to this overwhelming feeling.

-Depression is a depressive mood characterized by aversion to activity, which can affect a person's thoughts, behaviours, feelings, and well-being.
+Depression is a mood disorder characterized by an aversion to activities, which can have an impact on a person's thoughts, behaviors, feelings, and overall well-being.

-Depressed people may feel sad, anxious, empty, hopeless, worried, helpless, worthless, guilty, angry, hurt or restless.
-They may lose interest in activities that were once pleasurable, may lose their appetite or overeat, have trouble concentrating, have difficulty remembering details or make decisions, and can contemplate or attempt suicide.
-Problems include insomnia, excessive sleep, fatigue, loss of energy, change in food, suffering, pain or digestive problems resistant to treatment may also be present.
+Depressed people frequently experience sad, nervous, empty, hopeless, frightened, helpless, worthless, guilty, angry, hurt, or restless feelings.
+They may lose interest in previously pleasurable activities, lose or overeat, struggle to concentrate, remember details, or make decisions, and consider or attempt suicide.
+Insomnia, excessive sleep, fatigue, a lack of energy, a change in diet, suffering, discomfort, or digestive disorders resistant to therapy are all possible symptoms.

-Depressed mood is not necessarily a psychiatric disorder.
-It can be a temporary reaction to certain events or the consequence of a given medical condition or even a side effect of medications or medical treatments.
-Depressed mood is also the main feature or associated with certain psychiatric syndromes such as clinical depression.
+A depressed mood isn't always a sign of a psychological disorder.
+It can be a reaction to a specific event, the result of a medical condition, or even a medication or medical treatment side effect.
+Depressed mood is also a distinguishing feature of certain mental illnesses, such as clinical depression.

 Depression can be treated and its symptoms alleviated, but it cannot be "cured."
 The goal is to achieve remission rather than cure.
 There is no universally accepted definition of remission because it varies from person to person.
 People in remission may still have symptoms or have reduced functionality.